jsvine/pdfplumber/docs/structure.md

 corresponding to this element.
 You can use this to match the element to words or characters using the API described below.

+The `lang` field is often present as well, and contains a language code for the text content, e.g. `"EN-US"` or `"FR-CA"`.

 There are a number of other fields which may be present, but probably are not, including `id`, `title`, `alt_text`, and `actual_text`.
+These are *probably* only found on images.
 Support for these is uncertain until I find some PDFs that actually contain them.

 Likewise, attributes for structure elements (which, confusingly, come as a *list* of dictionaries) are not supported because I haven't got a